Skip to main content

 External IDThe external ID of the business partner for which the changelog entry was created.String

-Changelog TypeOne of the actions for which the changelog entry was created: create, update.Enum
+Changelog TypeOne of the changelog types.Enum

 TimestampThe date and time when the changelog entry was created.Date / Time